azandrew-sidoine/programmingdocs/c/cppessentialtraining.md

 -- References (C++ only)

 The are like pointers with slight deference.

+**Note**
-Pointers can point to multiple thing at time, while references point to a single variable through  program execution.
-Reference are  not type like pointers.
+At runtime `pointers` can point to different variable during program execution, while `references` point to a single variable through program execution. `Reference are not type like pointers`.

 ```cpp
     int x = 0;